JGlogowski1/JGlogowski1/README.md

   <span>🛠️ Experience: Computerized Business Solutions</span> <br>
   <span>🎓 Education: NSCC COGS</span>
 </div>
 -->

 ## 👨‍💻 ABOUT ME

-As an **IT Programming** student approaching the completion of my second and final year, I have developed a strong foundation in programming languages and am eager to excel in the **Information Technology** and **Software Development** industry.
+As an **IT Programming** graduate, I have developed a strong foundation in programming languages and am eager to excel in the **Information Technology** and **Software Development** industry.
 I possess a versatile skill set ready to tackle real-world challenges.
-My educational journey includes studies at **NSCC COGS**, where I've studied **IT programming**.
+My educational journey includes studies at **NSCC COGS**.

 ## 🏆 CAREER GOAL
 My goal is to excel in the **Information Technology** and **Software Development** industry.
 I aim to secure a position where I can continue to learn and grow, eventually advancing into leadership roles where I can drive technological advancements and make a meaningful impact.